 3. Follow the format

-Keep your resume readable.
+Keep your financial analyst resume readable.
 Avoid blocks of texts and lengthy sentences.
 Keep plenty of white spaces.
 Leave at least half to one inch margins to make your resume look less cluttered and chaotic.

-4. Provide examples wherever possible
+4. Provide financial analyst examples

 Elaborating your unique accomplishments and keeping your duties concise will highlight your financial analyst skills and make you stand out.